picooo0001/RL-Library-Project/README.md

 With this library, you can look up all important data for your Rolling Loud visit in Munich as a visitor.

 ## Common errors:
-    - not installed all requirements. check requirements.txt
+    - not installed all requirements.
+Check requirements.txt
-    - change the path of the images and .csv files if a RuntimeError occurs (use relative path)
+    - change the path of the images and .csv files in paths.json if a RuntimeError occurs (use relative path)